trigglemac/TField-SwiftUI/README.md

 - how should phone number handle a 1 as the first digit.  perhaps not allow it, and add a "countrycode" for phone numbers also
 - validateResult not handling empty string in .age and .date correctly.
 If not required, should be valid and state go back to idle.
 - several fields that strip whitespace not stripping tab keys.
+- .date - should test for valid complete date even when still have focus, if date is complete.
+Not just on loss of focus.